-Problems with the bladder are not unusual, but can be distressing and result in loss of confidence and reduction in our quality of life as it interferes with day to day activities.
-The sudden involuntary loss of urine, or difficulty holding onto urine in the bladder is extremely common affecting 60-70% of all women and more so after childbirth and additionally with advancing age.
+Problems with the bladder are not unusual, but can be distressing and result in loss of confidence and reduction in a women’s quality of life as it interferes with day to day activities.
+The sudden involuntary loss of urine or difficulty holding onto urine in the bladder is extremely common, affecting 60-70% of all women and more so after childbirth and additionally with advancing age.
 At the Surrey Park Clinic we look to diagnose and find solutions to get you back to a comfortable, confident life again.

 There are two types of incontinence: